 This song became viral on the app in the early summer, featuring a trend where the user would play the song in the background as they faced away from the camera in a moving car with sunglasses and a head bandana on.
 Honestly… This trend was easier seen than explained and I hope the description did it enough justice.

 The trend gained popularity through witty captions, bringing animals into the trend with the same attire, and overall having a good, summer vibe to each video.
 Mike Posner himself even created a TikTok referencing that it’s a good day when “the song made around 10 years ago becomes popular again overnight.”

 Picture to Burn – Taylor Swift (2006)

 The trend featuring “A Picture to Burn” was more upbeat.
-The sound gained popularity on the app with the 15 second takeaway of Taylor singing “I’m obsessive and crazy…” and users would give insight to their relationships, friendships, or past decisions in a way that ‘made fun of themselves’.
+The sound gained popularity on the app with the 15-second takeaway of Taylor singing “I’m obsessive and crazy…” and users would give insight into their relationships, friendships, or past decisions in a way that ‘made fun of themselves.
 The song also underwent multiple edits on the app, but the underlying tune of Taylor was still there, causing the song to gain more recognition.